 If you need to file or have been served with divorce paperwork at Island Law Office, PC, LLO, we can help.
 We understand your situation and can discuss your options and the progress of your case.
 When a marriage comes to an end, there are complex matters involving the division of property, child custody, visitation and support.
 When faced with a divorce, contact Island Law Office, PC, LLO and let us help you.

 Bell Island is a graduate of the University of Nebraska College of Law and has lived in Scotts Bluff County since 1994.
 Bell started in the Scotts Bluff County Public Defender's office and opened his own practice in 1999.
 Bell continues to represent clients in the areas of Criminal Law, DUI, Divorce and Family law, and Probate, matters.
 Read More

 If you would like to schedule a initial consultation contact a Nebraska family law attorney, representing clients in Harrisburg, Nebraska at the Island Law Office, PC, LLO.
-Give us a call at (308) 633-4040 or complete our inquiry form.
+Give us a call at (308) 633-4040.